 Many people associate good play value with the number of pieces of equipment or activities they have on their playground.
 While this is certainly part of how you consider and achieve play value, it is not the only factor.

-Assessing play value solely by the number of components, without considering the size of the component, how the playground caters for the user group and has a range of play types, can be a recipe for an disengaging and even unsafe playground.
+Assessing play value solely by the number of components, without considering the size of the component, how the playground caters for the user group, and has a range of play types, can be a recipe for a disengaging and even unsafe playground.

 Balance is a key aspect of designing a good playground and ensuring better play value.
 It is far more than the number of play activities or the budget for the playground.